tonykhaov/teach-unit-testing/README.md

 ## 2. How to test a React Component. (render() + .toBeInTheDocument())

-- **Jest** is the test runner, what allows the tests to be executed.
+- **Jest**/**Vitest** are test runners, what execute tests.
+(We will be using vitest but it literally is the same, just that vitest is way faster than jest.)

-- **React-testing-library** is a jest library. it allows to render JSX in the "DOM" and querySelect elements in the "DOM" to make assertions with jest.
+- **React-testing-library** is a jest/vitest library. it allows to render JSX in the "DOM" and querySelect elements in the "DOM" to make assertions with them in the test runner.

 <details>
 <summary>Lesson</summary>